-Slow Baked Salmon with Herb Shallot Butter
+Tender, Slow Baked Salmon with Compound Butter

-Weeknight slow baked salmon cooks slowly at a low temperature leaving the fish incredibly moist and tender throughout.
+Weeknight Slow Baked Salmon cooks slowly at a low temperature leaving the fish incredibly moist and tender throughout.
 As the herb shallot compound butter melts, it seeps into the salmon, flavoring the fish with shallots, lemon zest, and fresh herbs.
 A simple, yet elegant salmon recipe any night of the week!
 GF

-Servings: 5 servings
+Servings: 8 servings

 - 1 large shallot minced

-- 2 Tbsp chives chopped
+- 2 Tbsp chives thinly sliced

-- 2 Tbsp dill chopped
+- 2 Tbsp dill finely chopped

-- 1 tsp lemon zest from 1 lemon, then cut lemon into wedges
+- 2 tsp lemon zest from 1 lemon, then cut lemon into wedges

-- 1 tsp kosher salt
+- 1 tsp Kosher salt

 - ¼ tsp freshly ground black pepper